bgoncalves/bgoncalves.github.io/index.md

 For the past five years, my research has focused on the future of AI as envisioned by Alan Turing (1912-1954), his machines and games, the foundations of AI, the future of machines in society & nature.
 I have 12+ years of research & development experience in AI and data-centric systems.

-I have been elected a Visiting Fellow of King's College, Cambridge, and have been based in Cambridge/UK, since May 2023.
-Since October 2023 I am also a Research Associate of the Department of History and Philosophy of Science, University of Cambridge.
+Since May 2023 I have been based in Cambridge, UK.
+I am a Visiting Fellow of King's College and a Research Affiliate of the Department of History and Philosophy of Science, University of Cambridge.
 My current project is entitled ["The Future of AI: the Logical Structure of Alan Turing's Argument"](https://bv.fapesp.br/en/bolsas/191927/the-future-of-artificial-intelligence-the-logical-structure-of-alan-turings-argument/){:target="_blank"} (supported by The São Paulo Research Foundation under grant #19/21489-4).
 The output of this project includes:

 ['What was the Turing test actually about?'](https://doi.org/10.1038/d41586-023-04058-3){:target="_blank"} (_Nature_, Letter to the Editor)